anton-bushuiev/PPIRef/README.md

 # TODO

 Technical

 - [x] PPIRef (6A interfaces) on Zenodo
 - [ ] PPIRef (10A interfaces) on Zenodo
 - [ ] Docstrings

 Enhancements

+- [ ] Cluster all PPIs to sample from clusters rather than removing near duplicates completely (similar to UniRef seeds)
 - [ ] Add RASA values to classify residues according to [Levy 2010](https://pubmed.ncbi.nlm.nih.gov/20868694/)
 - [ ] Classify PPIs according to [Ofran2003](https://pubmed.ncbi.nlm.nih.gov/12488102/)

 # References

 If you find this repository useful, please cite our paper or the corresponding external software (see `external/README.md`).
 ```
 @article{